Category

 Museums in Ludwigshafen

-The Wilhelm Hack Museum, the city museum and the Ernst Bloch Centre
+The Wilhelm Hack Museum, the city museum and the Ernst Bloch Center

 Attractions